aleenababy/academia-to-industry/README.md

 ## Contact

-For more information or to use our services, please visit [our website](https://www.academiatoindustry.com) or contact us at info@academiatoindustry.com.
+For more information or to use our services, please visit [our website](https://www.academiatoindustry.com).

 ## License